transloadit/uppy/website/src/docs/plugin-common-options.md

 })
 ```

 > ⚠️ This should work for most options, except for `limit` and some others related to an upload.
-This is because some objects/instances are created immediately upon initialization, and not updated later.
+This is because some objects/instances are created at once upon initialization, and not updated later.

 <!-- Keep this heading, it is here to avoid breaking existing URLs -->